Super Hero Engineering with LEGO« Materials

 - Provide an opportunity to have a great time with a terrific and versatile building system

-What is the format of a Play-Well TEKnologies Engineering summer camp?
+What is the format of a Play-Well TEKnologies Engineering summer program?

 We typically work on 2 different engineering and architectural projects per day.
 Projects typically start with an introduction and short presentation by the instructor followed by a design/building assignment.
 Students have access to approximately 100,000 pieces of LEGO® materials to use in creating their engineering projects.